credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/iso-8583-packer/README.md

 } &&endPlaceholder
 ```

-The filled object can be packed to bytes
+The filled object can be packed into bytes
 ```Java
 &&beginPlaceholder {
     "className": "com.credibledoc.substitution.content.generator.code.SourceContentGenerator",